-Michelle volunteers at High Wycombe Hospital, after being matched by Buckinghamshire Healthcare NHS Trust.
+Michelle volunteers at High Wycombe Hospital, after being matched with the Buckinghamshire Healthcare NHS Trust.
 She describes how rewarding she is finding her role on the stroke ward and how this gives her a completely different experience to her usual work life:

 What led you to volunteer?
 To answer that, I probably need to go back to the beginning of the year.
 Last Christmas, my work contract expired, and I took the opportunity to go on a world trip.